aggsakellariou/Battleship/README.md

 - Place your ships on the grid by selecting locations.
 - Take turns with an opponent to fire at enemy coordinates.
 - The game ends when all of one player's ships are destroyed.

-## Gameplay

-The game follows traditional Battleship rules:

-1. Each player has a grid for placing their fleet of ships.
-2. Players take turns calling out shots to try and hit the opponent’s ships.
-3. The game continues until one player sinks all the opponent’s ships.

-### Controls:

-- **Mouse**: Use to place ships and select grid coordinates for firing.
-- **Buttons**: Use on-screen buttons to start the game, reset, or exit.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.